amhoba2014/channelify/README.md

 Contributions are welcome!
 If you find a bug, have a suggestion, or want to improve the project, feel free to open an issue or submit a pull request.

+To make contributing easier, we recommend using a devcontainer for a consistent development environment.

+### Steps to Contribute:

 1. Fork the repository
+2. Clone your fork and open the project in a compatible IDE (e.g., Visual Studio Code with Dev Containers support)
-2. Create a new branch
+3. Create a new branch
-3. Make your changes
+4. Make your changes inside the devcontainer
-4. Commit and push your changes
+5. Commit and push your changes
-5. Create a pull request
+6. Create a pull request

+Devcontainers ensure that all contributors are working in the same environment, eliminating setup issues and ensuring compatibility.

 ## License